Unfamiliar with a topic, and want to find a simple page on a subject – one that didn’t require background reading or knowledge to understand the page?

 - Number of text lines,

 Pages are classified as introductory or advanced based upon factors like those above.
 A slider like in Yahoo!
 Mindset, or something similar, can be used by a searcher to determine how they want pages to be reranked – introductory or advanced.

-If you build web pages that are informational in nature, would this patent application convince you of the wisdom of building both introductory pages, and pages for advanced searchers who are more familiar with the topic that you are writing about?
+If you build informational web pages, would this patent application convince you of the wisdom of building both introductory pages and pages for advanced searchers who are more familiar with the topic that you are writing about?